zeusops/operationbot/README.md

 2. Copy `secret.py.example` to `secret.py` and add your bot token.
 Other values can be customised as well but they are not critical for a basic setup.

+3. Change the channel IDs in `config.py` if the bot is not running on the Zeus Operations discord.

-3. Create a virtual environment:
+4. Create a virtual environment:

    ```
    sudo apt install python3-venv python3-pip
    python3 -m venv venv
    ```

-4. Activate the virtual environment:
+5. Activate the virtual environment:

    ```
    source venv/bin/activate